AdityaSavara/MSRESOLVE_Workshop/README.txt

    After running MSRESOLVE, compare to the inverse outputs in 03.
    We see that the chemicals are different in final concentrations, but that the conclusions aren't changed in this case.
    In general, the solutions can be affected by the solver, and 'sls' with careful choices should be used when possible.

-   Follow the Section 3.2 of Quickstart -- plotting the data and changing user input settings.
-   #TODO: change to a better data set.
-Probably use example 1 with some of the settings removed (like baseline correction etc.) so the person needs to do it again?

-   referenceMassFragmentFilterThreshold from 0 to 1.01
-   linearBaselineCorrectionSemiAutomatic to on and put in times

 05 How to do a typical analysis continued:
     [DELETE 05 DIRECTORY IF IT EXISTS]
    Make a copy of directory 4.
 Rename it to 05. ctrl + f  for sls, then change the solving for answer choice to 'inverse'.
    Now run MSRESOLVE.
-   If comparing to 04, you will see that for **this** problem, and these settings, the output is now the same.
+   If comparing to 04, you will see that for **this** problem, and these settings, the output should be the same or similar.

 06 In this example, we will use the concentration finder feature
     [DELETE 06 DIRECTORY IF IT EXISTS]
-   Copy directory 05.
-   Change back to sls.
-   UserChoices['concentrationFinder']['on'] = 'no'  #Change this to 'yes'.
+   Copy directory 05. (solver is inverse) UserChoices['concentrationFinder']['on'] = 'no'  #Change this to 'yes'.
    Consider the case that a signal of 1E-7 on m27 is known to be associated with 1 Torr of Ethane.
 In this case, we can calibrate the concentrations accordingly.
    Turn the feature on: